huntergregory/Slogo_Turtles/doc/DESIGN_PLAN.md

         - Add turtle logo
         - Update state of turtle
         - Display error
-        - Show past commands in new window
+        - Show past parser_private.commands in new window
-        - Grab previous commands
+        - Grab previous parser_private.commands
         - Commands applied to the turtle
         - Send text command to back end for parsing
         - Set language
         - See variables currently available in the environment
-        - Access help about available commands
+        - Access help about available parser_private.commands
     * External
         - Actions
             - setPosition